Are you looking to buy a .5-carat diamond ring but don’t know where to start?

 - And much more!

 A .5-carat diamond ring is generally a high-priced item, which means you need to carefully consider all your options to get the maximum value for your money.
+Speaking of options, you might be interested in our take on the best diamond stores online and their respective selling points.

 Luckily, you've found this guide to ensure you’re making an informed decision.